On this page, you’ll learn:

 Let’s look at some examples of each of these name declaration methods.

-When no branches are specified for a source URL, Antora will use the default branches set.
+When no branches are specified for a source, Antora will use the default branch filter.

 content: sources: - url: https://gitlab.com/antora/demo/demo-component-a.git - url: https://gitlab.com/antora/demo/demo-component-b.git